fossasia/flappy-svg/description/en-us.md

 You can also support and contribute to this game in a simple and free way [here](https://github.com/fossasia/flappy-svg/).

 [HOW TO PLAY]
-- Tap screen to fly.
+- Tap or click the screen to fly.
 - Avoid obstacles and get as far as you can.